Safety gloves 101: The ultimate guide to abrasion resistance

 • Better bonding between layers

-As a result, a premium glove with the same abrasion score as a lower-cost option may still last longer in the field, reducing how often it needs to be replaced.
+As a result, a premium glove with the same abrasion score as a lower-cost option may still last longer in the field, reducing replacement frequency.

 One glove that costs $10 and lasts a full shift versus three gloves that cost $4 each but fail early.

-The lower-priced glove may appear to be the better deal, but frequent replacement can drive up total spend and increase glove changes - not to mention increase risk of injury should the glove fail early.
-Learn more about the true cost of cheap PPE in our Truth in Safety series.
+The lower-priced option may appear cheaper upfront, but frequent replacement can increase total spend and injury risk.
+Learn more in our Truth in Safety series.

-Longer-lasting gloves also support sustainability goals.
-Using fewer gloves means less PPE waste and a smaller environmental footprint, without sacrificing protection.
+Longer-lasting gloves also support sustainability goals by reducing PPE waste and environmental impact.

 HexArmor® can help